DanielWieder/PoeCraftLib/README.md

 ## Getting started

 Start with the code below.
-There are 2 required fields.
+There are 3 required fields.
 * baseItemInfo.ItemName
 * financeInfo.BudgetInChaos

-You will also probably want to add a crafting step or it will only produce normal items
 * craftingInfo.CraftingSteps

-You can adjust the parameters of the simulation by [arguments](crafting-simulation-arguments).
+You can adjust the parameters of the simulation with [arguments](crafting-simulation-arguments) objects.
-You can check the output with the [results](crafting-results) The current status of the simulation can be check with [metadata](simulator-metadata).
+The output can be read from the [results](crafting-results) object.
+The current status of the simulation can be checked with the [metadata](simulator-metadata) object.
-It can be cancelled early with [cancellation](simulator-cancellation).
+It can be cancelled early with the [cancellation](simulator-cancellation) object.

 ```
 SimBaseItemInfo baseItemInfo = new SimBaseItemInfo();